Simocaso/ms2-second-casoni/README.md

 8. [Code Institute](https://codeinstitute.net/) - Main source of coding knowledge.

 9. [Code institute Slack Community](https://app.slack.com/) - Used for js insights.

+10. [heictojpg.com](https://heictojpg.com/) Used to convert an image from .HEIC to jpg format
 ---
  ## Deployment